 Data plays a critical role in everything from business optimization to customer experience.
 In the modern business environment, the ability of companies to derive insights from complex data sources is starting to become a key determinant of business success.

-The voluminous data – both structured and unstructured is available, but is seldom used by organizations to be of any benefit in annual growth.
-If businesses want to remain competitive, they must start considering the potential of big data in creating value.
+The voluminous data – both structured and unstructured is available but is seldom used by organizations to be of any benefit in annual growth.
+If businesses want to remain competitive, they must start considering the potential of big data to create value.

-Companies that embrace analytics are positioned to differentiate themselves and create a sustainable competitive advantage over those who lag in adoption.
+Companies that embrace analytics are positioned to differentiate themselves and create a sustainable competitive advantage over those that lag in adoption.

 Companies generally struggle with data analysis in two key areas:

 Organizations are investing more in technology and embracing digital transformation; they want to stay competitive and drive business growth.
 But this comes with challenges, mainly around data management.

 Data is one of the company’s most valuable assets; data trends can highlight success and identify problems.
 And while most businesses know that data analysis can help them deliver insights and optimize performance, it is scarcely used to its full potential.

 Due to the large volumes of available data, it often becomes difficult to manage this information and use it in a manner that’s going to deliver great results.
 Traditionally, companies had to rely on programs such as Microsoft Excel which has a great capacity for simple datasets, but with Big Data things change.

 Companies view data as the foundation upon which they want to deliver innovative products, improve operational efficiencies, and build better customer experiences.
 They must carve out a plan or strategy before applying data analytics to their business operations.
 Companies can use the insights they gain from data analytics to make well-informed decisions and drive successful actions.
 It gives you a 360-degree view of your customers, enabling you to better meet their needs.